-But just like auto detailing, there are a number of variables that should be factored into your RV detailing cost.
+But just like auto detailing, there are a number of variables that should be factored into your RV detailing service cost.
 Keep reading to learn how to set your RV detailing prices, so you’re charging the right amount for your time.

 The Problem with Charging RV Detailing Prices Per Foot